nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the AddCommand mechanism behaves at each step.

-1. The user first launches Socius and adds a new contact by name, without any other contact details.
+Step 1.
+The user first launches Socius and adds a new contact by name, without any other contact details.

-2. The user executes the command "add n/[NAME]" to add a new person with no contact details.
+Step 2.
+The user executes the command "add n/[NAME]" to add a new person with no contact details.

-3. The `parse` function of AddCommandParser will parse the input and set the optional arguments as empty strings, before instantiating a new `Person` object.
+Step 3.
+The `parse` function of AddCommandParser will parse the input and set the optional arguments as empty strings, before instantiating a new `Person` object.

-4. The command communicates with the `Model` to add the person to the existing AddressBook.
+Step 4.
+The command communicates with the `Model` to add the person to the existing AddressBook.

-5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+Step 5.
+The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The following sequence diagram shows how the AddCommand function works:

 ![UpdatedAddCommandSeqDiagram](images/AddCommandDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes an AddCommand:

 ![UpdatedAddCommand](images/UpdatedAddCommand.png)